Interplay Entertainment: Continued struggles (2002–2018)

-On September 29, 2003, Interplay announced it had canceled its distribution deal with Vivendi Universal Games, due to Vivendi suing them for alleged breaches of the working agreement and failure of payment.
-On December 8, 2003, Interplay laid off the entire Black Isle Studios staff.
+The company continued to struggle throughout 2003 following an assortment of poorly-selling console titles.
+On September 29, 2003, the company was entered into a lawsuit with Vivendi Universal over alleged breaches of their partnership and a failure of payment.
+This led to Interplay ending their North American distribution deal with Vivendi Universal Games.
+On December 8, 2003, Interplay closed down Black Isle Studios and laid off their entire staff.
 The company was also involved in issues including debt.
 Feargus Urquhart later left Black Isle Studios and Interplay suffered a loss of US$20 million in that year.